hipc-book/hipc-book.github.io/_lectures/1-supercomputing.md

 _**Figure 9:** K-Computer_
 {: style="color:gray; font-size: 90%; text-align: center;"}

 K-Computer comprised of 88,128 2.0 GHz eight-core processors, for a total of 705,024 cores, with each node being interconnected by Tofu's six-dimensional mesh/torus topology.
 The system drew 10 MW of power (compared to the 115 kW of a Cray-1).
-Even when the system was decomissioned in 2018, it was still only 18th in the TOP500 list and achieved a performance efficiency of 93% (i.e. achieved performance vs. theoretical max) on LINPACK.
+Even when the system was decommissioned in 2018, it was still only 18th in the TOP500 list and achieved a performance efficiency of 93% (i.e. achieved performance vs. theoretical max) on LINPACK.

 The United States regained the top spot in the TOP500 in June 2012 with the third iteration of the IBM BlueGene. **IBM Sequoia** was a BlueGene/Q system installed at LLNL, and achieved a peak performance of 17.17 PFLOP/s.
 Like previous BlueGene systems it achieved this performance using lower power, massively parallel processors -- with 98,304 compute nodes, each with a 16-core IBM A2 processor, for 1,572,864 processor cores in total.

-Sequoia's position at the top was shortlived, being replaced in November 2012 by another US system. **Titan** was a supercomputer installed at Oak Ridge National Laboratory (ORNL), achieving a peak performance of 17.59 PFLOP/s.
+Sequoia's position at the top was short-lived, being replaced in November 2012 by another US system. **Titan** was a supercomputer installed at Oak Ridge National Laboratory (ORNL), achieving a peak performance of 17.59 PFLOP/s.
 Similar to Tianhe-1A, it was a heterogeneous platform, consisting of 18,688 AMD Opteron CPUs in conjunction with an equal number of NVIDIA Tesla K20x GPUs.

 ![Titan](../../assets/unit-1/titan.jpeg)
 _**Figure 10:** Titan_
 {: style="color:gray; font-size: 90%; text-align: center;"}

 In June 2013, the **Tianhe-2** system achieved 33.86 PFLOP/s, approximately twice the performance of Titan and Sequoia.
-It did so using Intel Xeon CPUs, alongside Intel's Xeon Phi manycore co-processor architecture (Knights Corner).
+It did so using Intel Xeon CPUs, alongside Intel's Xeon Phi many-core co-processor architecture (Knights Corner).

-China surpassed its own Tianhe-2 system in 2016 with the **Sunway TaihuLight** supercomputer, achieving 93 PFLOP/s with a custom Chinese-designed Sunway manycore CPU in 2016.
+China surpassed its own Tianhe-2 system in 2016 with the **Sunway TaihuLight** supercomputer, achieving 93 PFLOP/s with a custom Chinese-designed Sunway many-core CPU in 2016.
 The system consists of 40,960 processors, with each processor containing 256 processing cores.

 The TOP500 crown returned to the United States in 2018, when the heterogeneous **Summit** supercomputer was installed at ORNL.
 Alongside Summit, the similarly architected **Sierra**, at LLNL, also took the #2 spot.
 Both Summit and Sierra are IBM systems, with IBM Power9 CPUs connected to NVIDIA V100 GPUs; in the case of Summit there are 2 CPUs and 6 GPUs per node, and in Sierra there are 2 CPUs and 4 GPUs per node.
 Summit can achieve a peak performance of 148 PFLOP/s, while Sierra can achieve 95 PFLOP/s.